Prag8855/aab/content/guides/losing-your-job.md

 Your spouse and children's family reunion visas are tied to your residence permit.
 If you can stay in Germany, they can stay in Germany.
 If you lose your residence permit, they usually lose their family reunion visa too.[^43]

 If your spouse has a family reunion visa and you lose your job, you can switch roles.
 They can get a residence permit and sponsor your family reunion visa.[^35]

+### Other residence permits

+[Check your *Zusatzblatt*.](/guides/zusatzblatt) If it says "Beschäftigung erlaubt" or "Erwerbstätigkeit erlaubt", you can start a new job immediately.
+You don't need permission from the *Ausländerbehörde*.

+Usually, you need the *[[Ausländerbehörde]]*'s permission to change jobs.
+You must apply for a new residence permit before you start working.
+It takes [a few weeks](/guides/auslanderbehorde-wait-times).
+Your new job must fulfil the [work visa requirements](/guides/work-visa#work-visa-requirements).[^36] After 2 to 3 years in Germany, they might allow you to take any job.[^8]

+Always [tell the *Ausländerbehörde*](#tell-the-auslanderbehorde) about your new job, even if you don't need their permission to change jobs.

 ### Citizenship or permanent residence